jhpyle/docassemble/_docs/functions.md

 short_title: Functions
 ---

+# What is a function?

+A function is a piece of code that takes one or more pieces of input and returns something as output.
+For example:

+{% include side-by-side.html demo="function" %}

+Functions allow you to do a lot of different things in **docassemble**.
+This section explains the standard **docassemble** functions.
+If you know how to write [Python] code, you can write your own functions and include them in your interview using a [`modules`] block.

 # How to use functions

 To use the functions described in this section in your interviews, you